 - Drug Charges

-Choosing the right lawyer can make the difference between your case going in your favor and losing your rights and freedoms.
+Choosing the right lawyer can make the difference between your case being decided in your favor and being deprived of your rights and freedoms.
 Unlike other Lincoln County criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
-When you choose Combs Waterkotte, you can be assured that you can contact your Lincoln County, MO criminal defense lawyer 24/7 to chat about the facts of your case, legal strategy, or any other topic.
-Regardless of where you are, the time of day, or your present circumstances, you will have a dedicated line to your attorney to lend an ear in your time of need.
+When you choose Combs Waterkotte, you can rest assured that you can talk to your Lincoln County, MO criminal defense lawyer at any time of day to talk about the facts of your case, how you want to proceed, or anything else.
+No matter where you are, the time of day, or your present circumstances, you will have a dedicated line to your attorney to be a friendly listener in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be fine and they will not hassle you further.
-However, this is not always the case, and you should take any criminal investigation seriously and be ready to speak with a trusted St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may believe that if you “lay low” or say what they want to hear, you will be all right and they will not give you any more trouble.
+However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not believe you should talk to a criminal defense lawyer, but calling one could greatly improve the circumstances of your case.
-Here are a few instances where calling a Lincoln County defense lawyer is the right thing to do:
+It is entirely possible that you may not think you need to chat with a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
+Here are a few instances where calling a Lincoln County defense lawyer is the right move to make:

 - When investigators “just want to ask questions”.
-If you were at a crime scene and were in no way involved it, it’s logical to talk to the police.
-However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
-A younger or overzealous officer could read your account the wrong way and think that you are a prime suspect.
-If police want your witness statement, ask them if you can make an appointment with the officer.
-This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you say to the police leaves no doubt that you were an innocent bystander.
-If the facts of your case are not clear and could make you a suspect, you may want to hire a criminal defense lawyer to safeguard your rights.
+If you were at a crime scene and were just passing through, it’s safe to talk to the police.
+However, you still need to watch your mouth, as the police did not directly witness the crime: after all, this is why they are talking to you to begin with.
+An inexperienced or overzealous officer could take your statement the wrong way and consider you a person of interest.
+If police want your witness statement, request if you can make an appointment with a detective.
+This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you tell the police leaves no doubt that you were an innocent bystander.
+If the facts of your case are less obvious and could make you a suspect, you may want to hire a criminal defense lawyer to safeguard your rights.

-- When police want you to sign a document.
+- When police want you to sign paperwork.
 Police cannot order you to do anything unless they have a genuine suspicion that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and greatly limits their power to get search warrants or require you to grant access to personal data.
-However, police will from time to time ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your system.
-If the police want you to sign one of these papers, politely say no and ask to speak with a lawyer.
-Voluntarily permitting the police to obtain access to these records, even if they did not have a good reason to ask for them, automatically renders them admissible in court as evidence, so it is critical to know your rights at all times.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly curtails their ability to obtain search warrants or make you grant access to personal information.
+But, police will occasionally ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
+If the police request that you sign one of these forms, politely refuse and request to speak with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a legitimate reason to request them, automatically makes them admissible in court as evidence, so it is critical to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most obvious time you need a criminal defense lawyer in Lincoln County, MO.
-If you are ever arrested by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any interrogation without a lawyer by your side, and call a Lincoln County criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most logical time you need a criminal defense lawyer in Lincoln County, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any inquiries without a lawyer in the room, and call a Lincoln County criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Lincoln County, MO

-If there’s one thing that Lincoln County drivers do not like to see behind them, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all over Lincoln County, MO know that local municipal law enforcement uses traffic tickets not to punish reckless drivers, but sometimes as a secondary revenue stream (especially if the town you were pulled over in has a declining property tax base, or indeed does not levy property tax on homeowners).
+If there’s one thing that Lincoln County drivers do not like to see on their rear bumper, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
+Motorists all around Lincoln County, MO know that local municipal police departments use traffic enforcement not to promote good driving habits, but sometimes as a secondary revenue stream (especially if the municipality you were pulled over in has a declining property tax base, or indeed does not have a property tax at all).

-Getting a traffic ticket in Lincoln County, MO isn’t just a pain, it’s also a financial penalty.
-If you decide to pay your Lincoln County traffic ticket, you essentially plead guilty to the charges you were accused of and they go on your driving record.
-Depending on the severity of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets generally cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over another time during this window you could be subject to harsher penalties.
+Being written a traffic ticket in Lincoln County, MO isn’t just a pain, it’s also a drain on your finances.
+If you choose to pay your Lincoln County traffic ticket, you effectively plead guilty to the charges against you and they go on your driving record.
+Depending on the severity of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will dramatically increase.
+Tickets in general cannot be removed from your driving record for a minimum of three years, as well, which means that if you are pulled over again during this period you could be facing stiffer penalties.

-More and more Lincoln County drivers are choosing Combs Waterkotte as their Lincoln County traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unparalleled legal acumen to every one of its cases, even minor moving violations.
-Our firm works without rest to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or influence insurance premiums) or have your ticket dismissed due to an irregularity in your stop.
-Most importantly, our premier Lincoln County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to first-rate legal services at a price you would not expect.
-If you have recently been issued a traffic ticket in Lincoln County, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of getting your Lincoln County traffic ticket fixed.
+Many Lincoln County drivers are choosing Combs Waterkotte as their Lincoln County traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unparalleled legal acumen to every single one of its cases, even minor moving violations.
+Our firm works without rest to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or influence insurance premiums) or have your ticket dismissed due to police error.
+Most importantly, our top-notch Lincoln County traffic ticket lawyer services come at an exceptional value, providing you access to first-rate legal services at a price you can afford If you have recently been issued a traffic ticket in Lincoln County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of getting your Lincoln County traffic ticket fixed.

 Other cases we take on in Lincoln County, MO include:

-When you have been accused of a crime, from a small traffic ticket for not properly changing lanes to grave felonies, talk to a seasoned Lincoln County, MO criminal defense lawyer at Combs Waterkotte first.
+When you have been charged with a crime, ranging from a simple traffic ticket for failing to properly signal to grave felonies, talk to a knowledgeable Lincoln County, MO criminal defense lawyer at Combs Waterkotte first.
 Call us at (314) 900-HELP or contact us online to book a free consultation.
-Our firm is ready to talk with you at a time that fits your schedule to help you defend yourself against criminal charges and keep your precious reputation amongst your community.
+Our firm is eager to talk with you at a time that fits your schedule to help you defend yourself against criminal indictments and keep your hard-earned reputation amongst family and friends.